saifaustcse/SDLC-Methodologies/README.md

     The SDLC methodology consists  of the following phases of software development:
     ![](https://github.com/saifaustcse/SDLC_Methodologies/blob/master/images/sdlc_1.png)

-    1. **Phases 1 – Planning**  The very first phase of the SDLC known as the planning stage.
+    1. **Phase 1 – Planning**  The very first phase of the SDLC known as the planning stage.
 It is the most important phase of the entire SDLC from the perspective of project managers and stakeholders.
 It is performed by the senior members of the team with inputs from the customer, the sales department, market surveys and domain experts in the industry.
     Planning pahse can be divided in 3 sub pahses:

-    Requirement Analysis:
+    **Sub Phase 1 –  Requirement Analysis**
         * How the software will be used?
         * What data will serve as the input of the software?
         * What data will be the output given by the software?
         * Who is going to use the software?

+     **Sub Phase 2 –  Defining Requirements**
-     Defining Requirements: Once the requirement analysis is done the next step is to clearly define and document the product requirements and get them approved from the customer or the market analysts.
+        Once the requirement analysis is done the next step is to clearly define and document the product requirements and get them approved from the
+        customer or the market analysts.
 This is done through an SRS (Software Requirement Specification) document which consists of all the product requirements to be designed         and developed during the project life cycle.

+     **Sub Phase 2 –  Feasibility Study**
-     Feasibility Study: In this phase, evaluate the requirements for feasibility.
+       In this phase, evaluate the requirements for feasibility.
 The goal is to quantify the opportunities and risk of addressing the agreed requirements with the variety of            resources and strategies available to the organization.
 The feasibility study evaluates the following key aspects, among others:
         * Economic: Is it financially viable to invest in the project based on the available resources?
         * Legal: What is the scope of regulations and the organization’s capacity to guarantee compliance?
         * Operational: Can we satisfy the requirements within scope definition according to the proposed operational framework and workflows?
         * Technical: What is the availability of technology and HR resources to support the SLDC process?
         * Schedule: Can we finish the project in time?
         * Executive decision makers should answer and document these questions and study them carefully—before proceeding with the software design and implementation process.

     2. **Phases 2 – Design**  You can also use ES6 class to define a component.
 The above function component can be written as:
     3. **Phases 3 – Development/Implementation**  You can also use ES6 class to define a component.
 The above function component can be written as:
     4. **Phases 4 – Testing/Quality Assurance**  You can also use ES6 class to define a component.
 The above function component can be written as: